A message from our president

 Greetings Sorors, and friends of the Gamma Chapter,

-On behalf of the Gamma Chapter of Delta Sigma Theta Sorority, Incorporated, I invite you to visit our website to learn more about our organization on a local and national level.
-Feel free to contact the chapter via email at firstname.lastname@example.org or connect with us on Facebook, Instagram, and Twitter.
-We ask that you come out to support the Gamma Chapter at our events and programs.
+On behalf of the Gamma Chapter of Delta Sigma Theta Sorority, Incorporated, I invite you to learn more about our organization on a local and national level.
+Feel free to contact the chapter via email at firstname.lastname@example.org or leave a message in our guestbook with any questions or concerns.
+We ask that you come out to support the Gamma Chapter at our events and programs as we kick off our year-long initiative dedicated to Reaching New Heights!
 To everyone who has supported us in the past and continues to support our efforts, thank you!
 We hope that you find inspiration in our unique and powerful history.
 Have a wonderful year!